Donald Trump Jr. And Kimberly Guilfoyle Go Public, Pack On The PDA At Party, According To ‘Page Six’

 Vanessa defended Don Jr’s girlfriend on Twitter.

 ‘The lengths people will go to attack a woman simply because she’s dating Don.
 We’ve been separated for over 9 months and respect each other’s decisions & privacy.
 We’ll focus on raising our great kids.
-Would be nice if the press did the same rather than obsess over our [private] lives,’ she tweeted.
+Would be nice if the press did the same rather than obsess over our [private] lives,” she tweeted.

 TMZ published photos of the couple at a Poison concert yesterday in New York.